dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-I forgot to update the code
+My final 'origiami' inspired alpahbet.

+I tried to do add fold like patterns to the letters and numbers but proved very hard.

 In the process of completing the entire alphabet, I have [made what changes?].